All the steps to consider before you get to the plane

 If you are still unsure on the advantages or disadvantages of a particular seat, I am a big fan of Seat Guru that can guide you by airline and type of plane which are the best seats.

 If you have pre-booked particular seats online, it’s always worth double-checking again a day or two before you fly.
-I once refused to take my seat on a 12-hour flight until they switched our seat to the bassinet row after we did pre-book it but were not allocated the right seats on arrival at the airport!
+I once refused to take my seat on a 12-hour flight until they switched our seat to the bassinet row after we did pre-book it but were not allocated the right seats on arrival at the airport – they’d given it to a customer on the domestic leg before ours.

 Don’t forget to think about some alternate seating arrangements as well